l3dlp-sandbox/kikofernandez.github.io/_pages/index.md

   > practical methods to protect personal data in spite of powerful
   > companies and governments.

-* Our submission to ICFP got rejected.
+* Our submission to ICFP was rejected.
+We got really useful feedback to improve it.

 * I will supervise Joy van den Eijkhof's thesis, who will be working on the implementation of for-comprehensions a là Scala (with a twist) for the concurrent and parallel Encore language.

-* I will be part of the organising committee of SPLASH'19, as Student Volunteer co-chair.
+* I will be part of the [organising committee of SPLASH'19, as Student Volunteer co-chair](https://2019.splashcon.org/profile/kikofernandezreyes).

 * Our paper "Godot: All the Benefits of
   Implicit and Explicit Futures" was accepted at ECOOP'19.
 The abstract of the paper reads as follows: